 “And a better father.
 Or at least a better ex-husband.”

 “You know your problem, Joel?
-You only grow a conscience once you’ve started drinking.
-And when it’s over, you forget everything.”
+You only grow a conscience once you’ve started drinking, and when it’s over everything goes back to the way things were.”

 “I’ve got to go.
 I have an interview, I’m in the elevator.”

-“Who’s the nut who gave you a job?”
+“Who’s the nut who hired you?”

 “I’m about to lose you.
 Send a kiss to the boy.”

-“Don’t go to work drunk, Joel.
+“Don’t go to work drunk.
 You’ll get fired again.”

 Joel puts the phone in his pocket and steps into the elevator.
 The car is full, heavy with the scent of people, laden with sweat and perfume.
 He reaches for his ID, hanging from a lanyard around his neck.
-He hasn’t lost all love for his carcass, he has no desire to end up like all the penniless corpses he’s seen, stitched up the middle like a zipper and sitting in a drawer at the coroner’s office.
+He hasn’t lost all love for his carcass and has no desire to end up like the corpses he’s seen, stitched up the middle like a zipper, laying on a drawer at the coroner’s office.

 He’s the last to get off, on the tenth floor.
-The hallway is old, with a floor made of grimy little white tiles, a fire extinguisher on the wall, and a round trash can between two elevators.
-He walks over to the open window.
+The hallway is old, floor covered with grimy white tiles, a fire extinguisher on the wall, a round trash can between the elevators.
+He walks over to the window.

-He’s an old man

-: bags under his eyes, unshaven, greasy, disheveled hair, jeans full of holes and a Polo shirt with tattered collar.
-On his feet, mocassins of faded leather with holes in the soles.
+He’s an old man.
+Bags under his eyes, unshaven, greasy and disheveled hair, faded jeans and a polo shirt with tattered collar, shabby shoes with holes in the soles.
 He closes his eyes.

 11

 On rare occasions, Joel had worn a suit and tie, and even a tuxedo once.
-But the occasion had never felt as sacred as this one, even as he stood poorly dressed and unkempt, standing next to a fire extinguisher and a trash can covered in lumps of sand, gum, and phlegm, in the dilapidated hallways of a nondescript high-rise in Copacabana.
+But none occasion had never felt as sacred as this one, as he stood unkempt, next to a fire extinguisher and a trash can covered in lumps of sand, gum, and phlegm, in the dilapidated hallway of a mid-rise in Copacabana.
 He deserves this moment as a eulogy, a prelude to a peculiar end.

-That is when he hears a drumbeat, then another, followed by another.
+He hears a drumbeat, then another, and another.
 Joel opens his eyes.
-Residents from buildings on the other side of Rua Santa Clara appear in their windows with wood spoons and frying pans.
+Residents from buildings on the other side of the street appear in their windows with wood spoons and frying pans.
 He can hear jeering, horns, shouting against the president.
 The noise is also coming from the building he’s standing in.
 In the office spaces, people bang on take-out boxes, staplers, whatever’s within reach.

-In Copacabana, there are more tenants than windows.
-People start to filter out of the offices and their apartments and take their protest to the casement.
+In Copacabana, there are more tenants than windows, so people start to filter out, taking their protest to the hallway.

 “Need a frying pan, pal?” a man offers.